Ace: People often use those words interchangeably, but yes there's a big difference!

 - Virginia in Magical Diary is willing to have a relationship with the protagonist, but admits she isn't interested in doing more than kissing and cuddling with anyone and worries that this will eventually cause problems for them as a couple.

 - The Urban Fantasy webcomic Ignition Zero stars a homoromantic ace named Robbie.
 He falls for another asexual man named Orson.
-Robbie explains being homoromantic to his roommate in an early page.
+Robbie explains being homoromantic to his roommate on an early page.

-- Bojack Horseman: Todd comes out to his high-school sweetheart, Emily, in a diner during the Season Three finale.
+- Bojack Horseman: Todd comes out to his high-school sweetheart Emily in a diner during the Season Three finale.
 She accepts his asexuality and they date for a while, but they later end up breaking up because her own needs aren't being met.
 He also briefly dates an asexual woman, but they have little else in common and break up.
+On Season 6, He starts dating Maude, an asexual rabbit, and ends the show still with her